lionleaf/Icarus/README.txt

 Link to the app in Google Play: https://play.google.com/store/apps/details?id=com.liongrid.icarus

-This app was made during a weekend of hacking at Ninjadev's Ninjacon 12.2 by Andreas Løve Selvik and Joakim Skarding
+This app was made during a weekend of hacking at Ninjadev's Ninjacon 12.2 by Andreas Løve Selvik (lionleaf) and Joakim Skarding (Zmeos)

 Contact: andreas.l.selvik@gmail.com